-Girls Of FIGNAL Children Fleces-ALL Grades (Non-dress dilitorin pieces optional for everyday wear.)
-Khaki Skort No shorter than 3" above the knee-no exceptions Knit Shirts White, green or black short or long-sleeve pique knit shirt with school embroidered monogram Slacks Khaki fashion fit slacks worn with belt Shorts Khaki shorts worn with belt.
+Thomas record and the state of Khaki Skort No shorter than 3" above the knee-no exceptions Knit Shirts White, green or black short or long-sleeve pique knit shirt with school embroidered monogram Slacks Khaki fashion fit slacks worn with belt Shorts Khaki shorts worn with belt.
 No shorter than 3" above the knee-no exceptions Sweaters Hunter green v-neck pullover, cardigan or sweater vest with school embroidered monogram Rain Jacket Navy PackNGo rain jacket with school embroidered monogram Special Jacket Tri-Mountain heavyweight navy jacket with school embroidered monogram-special order only by September 1, 2019 Belt Black or brown leather belt to be worn with slacks or shorts Do not have to purchase through FlynnO'Hara Shoes Close-toed and close-heeled, neutral colored shoes can be worn during school day Do not have to purchase through FlynnO'Hara TFS Sweatshirt Ash gray or green with screenprinted school name.
 Can be purchased on the following website: http://coachsassistant. gtmsportswear.com/tallulah